Mutual Securities

 Kurta Law is investigating recommendations by Mutual Securities (CRD#: 13092) brokers.
 Mutual Securities is a broker-dealer with headquarters in Camarillo, California.

-Mutual Securities has also operated as Cowles, Sabol & Company and Mutual Securities, Inc. of California.
+The Mutual Securities brokerage has also operated as Cowles, Sabol & Company and Mutual Securities, Inc.

-- If you use the services of an investment advisory firm, Mutual Securities may compensate your firm or receive compensation from it for the services Mutual Securities provides.
+If you use the services of an investment advisory firm, Mutual Securities may compensate your firm or receive compensation from it for the services they provide.

 Broker-Dealer Services